 The members are involved in youth-related activities and conferences in New Zealand, including Youth Week, an annual event held in May.
 Funding for such activities and participation is provided by the Invercargill City Council.
 Other responsibilities include informing the Council on certain issues, suggesting solutions to issues, sharing information and experiences with others, learning about the functions and decision-making processes of the Council and – most importantly – building new friendships and having fun!

-How do I get heard?
 Contact the Youth Council if you would like it to act for you on an issue or inquiry.
-For example: You might have job opportunities for youth, be looking for guidance and assistance with organising a youth group in your community or want to find out about sports, arts and cultural scholarships for youth.
+For example, you might have job opportunities for youth, be looking for guidance and assistance with organising a youth group in your community or want to find out about sports, arts and cultural scholarships for youth.
+If you would like more information contact Ms Mary Napper on (03) 211 1669.